pjako/harmony3d/README.md

 }
 ```

-Implement "update()" to updated the component.
-This gets called by the Engine
+Implement update() to update the component.
+This gets then called by the Engine in the update loop.
 ```Dart
 class MyComponent extends Component {
   void update() {